jinjin123/KC/README.md

  * Use KC UI

 ##Production deployment of KC
+ * Configuration of CouchDB
+ * Configuration of RabbitMQ
  * How to update KC code

 ##Architecture of KC
  * Database design
- * Communication with other Sparkpad software module e.g. KP/POS/KS/CAP etc.
+ * Communication with other software module e.g. KP/POS/KS/CAP etc.
+ * Share configuration with other software module
  * Synchronize data with OC
-   ** Send data to OC
+   * Send data to OC
-   ** Receive data from OC
+   * Receive data from OC
  * Resolve conflicting documents